Policy on Access to Electronic Records

 William & Mary’s Statement of Rights and Responsibilities states that access to employee records “shall be restricted to authorized personnel for authorized reasons, as determined by the President or his/her delegated representative, and such others as are agreed to in writing by the individual concerned.”

-- Requests for access to an employee’s electronic records must be routed through and approved by the Office of the Vice President for Human Resources.
-Upon review and approval, the Vice President for Human Resources, or his/her designee, should forward the request to the Chief Information Officer, Deputy Chief Information Officer and/or the Director of Infrastructure Services for fulfillment.
+- Requests for access to faculty, staff, or affiliate electronic records belonging to the university must be routed through and approved by the Office of the Vice President for Human Resources.
+Upon review and approval, the Vice President for Human Resources, or his/her designee, should forward the request to the Chief Information Officer, Deputy Chief Information Officer and/or the Chief Information Security Officer for fulfillment.

 - Requests for access to a student’s electronic records must be routed through and approved by the Office of the Vice President for Student Affairs.
-Upon review and approval, the Vice President for Student Affairs, or his/her designee, should forward the request to the Chief Information Officer, Deputy Chief Information Officer and /or Director of Infrastructure Services for fulfillment.
+Upon review and approval, the Vice President for Student Affairs, or his/her designee, should forward the request to the Chief Information Officer, Deputy Chief Information Officer and /or Chief Information Security Officer for fulfillment.

 Access to electronic records will be provisioned in the following manner: